Iam5B/2017-LearningJava/Head First Java/Chapter 10/ISSUES.md

 		>}

 		it seems like a static method called a public method, which is not allowed, but actually not, you can view the case on page 278.
 Then you will find the difference.
+*	Distinguish the following methods
+	>Integer.parseInt("233");

+	>(new Integer(1)).intValue();

+*	Know the two methods of creating String object based on primitive data types.
+	> 233 \+ "" ;

+	> (new Double(2.33)).toString();/* do you remember that .toString() is a method inherited from class Object, it's obvious that they override the method.*/

+*	What does String.format() return ?

+*	For the class Calendar, Emmmm... , simply know it could take the job of caculate the time.
+And to import the class you need to add
+	>   import java.util.Calendar;

+	to create a instance

+	>   Calendar a = Calendar.getInstance();
+* My detailed answer for the second question of the test on page 311

+	I think we should first recall the format of using a static method, such as
+	>   int i = Integer.parseInt("233");

+	in this case, we could see that a static method requies two factors, the name of method and the return type.
+Suppose there is a static constructor, as a constructor, it could only have a name of the constructor, but as a method, it requires the name and the return type, so here comes the conflict.